mariamrakka/vsd-hdp/README.md

 ## Day 2

 I first synthesized a multiple module (made of two submodules) at the multiple module level (both in hierarchical and flattened forms) then at the submodule level.
 Synthesis at the submodule level is important for two reasons: 1-) when we have multiple instances of same module (we synthesize once and replicate this netlist multiple times and stitch together the replicas to get the multiple module netlist, and 2-) when we want to divide and conquer (in massive designs) so that the tool can generate a portion by portion of the overall netlist and then we can stitch together the netlist portions to get the multiple module netlist.
-After that, I sumulated the different flop designs using iverilog and gtkwave, and applied optimizations.
+After that, I sumulated the different flop designs using iverilog and gtkwave, then synthesized the designs.

 <details>
  <summary> Verilog codes </summary>
-The verilog codes of the multiple module (multiple_modules.v), the D-flipflop with asynchronous reset (dff_asyncres.v), the D-flipflop with synchronous and asynchronous reset (dff_asyncres_syncres.v), the D-flipflop with synchronous reset (dff_syncres.v), and their respective testbenches (tb_*) are taken from https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git
+The verilog codes of the multiple module (multiple_modules.v), the D-flipflop with asynchronous reset (dff_asyncres.v), the D-flipflop with asynchronous set (dff_async_set.v), the D-flipflop with synchronous reset (dff_syncres.v), and their respective testbenches (tb_*) are taken from https://github.com/kunalg123/sky130RTLDesignAndSynthesisWorkshop.git

 </details>